OpenBSD

 but it does not matter - if you type: mount_ntfs /dev/wd0j /mnt,

-your NTFS drive will sit up in /mnt (read only); the same applies to
+your NTFS drive will sit up into /mnt (read only); the same applies

-EXT2FS (writable), MSDOS FAT (writable), etc.
+to EXT2FS (writable), MSDOS FAT (writable), etc.

 TIP 4: What you should not do

-how to repair this.
+learn how to repair this (or reboot).

 TIP 5: Booting with kernel configuration